 passed a test that demonstrates knowledge of and the ability to assist in the instruction of reading, writing, and mathematics;

-Guidelines and Definitions for Highly Qualified Paraprofessional Requirements
+Guidelines and Definitions for Highly Effective Paraprofessional Requirements

 The state equates 48 semester hours (excluding remedial courses), as the equivalent of two years of college.
 Developmental courses may count toward the 48 hours.
 The state does not require that the coursework or associate’s degree be in any specific subject field.
 The nature of the coursework or degree is left to the discretion of the school system.
 However, the coursework must have been obtained from an accredited institution of higher education.